-What most people don’t realize, however, is that bikes hold a special place for all of those folks in between.
+Most people don’t realize is bikes hold a special place for all of those folks in between.
 A steady bicycle, one that is made for semi-serious use, can be a blessing to those that need to get around in an athletically inclined way while reducing their carbon emissions.

-From mountain bikes to city bikes there are all sorts of styles out there.
-Sometimes it is hard to pick the one that is right for us due to the fact that we never quite know where we’ll be riding in a years time.
-Fortunately there are forward thinking bicycle production companies that have solved this problem.
+From mountain bikes to city bikes, there are all sorts of styles out there.
+Sometimes it is hard to pick the one that is right for us since we never know where we’ll be riding in a year’s time.
+Fortunately, there are forward-thinking bicycle production companies that have solved this problem.
 Enter the hybrid road bicycle.

-Now that we’ve gotten familiar with hybrid bikes let us take a look at some of the top options on the marketplace.
+Now that we’ve gotten familiar with hybrid bikes let us look at some of the marketplace’s top options.
 The bikes listed below were chosen due to the way that their value meets their quality.

 What is the point of a hybrid road bicycle?